ilya-bondarev/Pokegram/README.md

 # Pokegram

 Pokegram is an API and desktop application designed to provide a platform for interacting with Pokémon-themed content.
+Created as a learning project.

 ## Tech Stack